k0emt/Developer-Setup-ChromeOS/README.md

 - [nvm][2]
 - [node.js][3], v14 with nvm
 - [docker][5]
+  - [Docker's install instructions][8]
   - [How to install and run Docker on a Chromebook][6]
   - [Docker on a Chromebook on Crostini][7]

 `curl` and `wget` are also included in the distro.

+The Docker installation was a little round about.
+Start with the Docker instructions.
+Then see the other instructions about setting up to run non-root.

+Also, wired up to my GitHub account with ssh.
+So, editing this on the Lenovo Duet in vi.

 Selecting with a mouse in terminal automatically copies.
 Right clicking with the mouse pastes.